xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

      The `vbios_gvt_uefi.rom` can be downloaded from [http://120.25.59.132:3000/vbios_gvt_uefi.rom](http://120.25.59.132:3000/vbios_gvt_uefi.rom), or [from this site](../../../../../usr/uploads/202007/vbios_gvt_uefi.rom), and should be put to root folder.
 If you moved it elsewhere, you need to modify the `romfile` parameter correspondingly.
    - Change the first line of the configuration file, `<domain type='kvm'>`, to `<domain type='kvm' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>`.
-5. Reboot the VM and you should see normal graphics output.
+5. Reboot the VM, and you should see normal graphics output.
 Now the VM is using the GVT-g virtual GPU.

 Setting up NVIDIA dGPU Passthrough
 ----------------------------------

-In previous steps the official NVIDIA drivers on the host OS are disabled, and the dGPU is managed by `vfio-pci` for PCIe passthrough.
+In previous steps, the official NVIDIA drivers on the host OS are disabled, and the dGPU is managed by `vfio-pci` for PCIe passthrough.

 Passing through the dGPU itself is simple, but NVIDIA added a lot of driver limitations for money:

 - GPU must be on the correct PCIe bus location.
 - System should not expose VM characteristics.
 - System must have a battery.
-- GPU BIOS must be available in ACPI table.
+- GPU BIOS must be available in the ACPI table.
 - etc...

 So we have to hack through all these pitfalls.